gyng/book/slides/unicode/unicode.md

 <!-- page_number: true -->

-# Unicode and its 🕳🍁s: normalisation, Han unification and m͢ore
+# Unicode and its 🕳🍁s: programmer essentials and m͢ore

 ###### Updated 2020